 We know that bringing your pet to the vet for a visit can be a stressful time for them.
-Our goal is to make your pet feel less stress during these visits which are why many of our staff have become Fear Free® Certified Veterinary Professionals and we are working towards becoming a Fear Free® Certified practice.
+Our goal is to make your pet feel less stressed during these visits which is why many of our staff have become Fear Free® Certified Veterinary Professionals and we are working towards becoming a Fear Free® Certified practice.

 What does it mean to have staff with Fear Free® certifications?

 Having staff with Fear Free® certifications means that our team has had specialized training that aims to alleviate stress, anxiety, and fear while your pet is at our clinic.
 Our Fear Free® certified staff may use multiple techniques during your visit to help calm your pet:

 Giving treats to help distract.
 Did you notice we give out treats like candy?
 This is done purposefully to help distract your pet from what scares them.
 A great example is when a pet is afraid of the scale.
 Our receptionist team often uses treats to distract from the fear of the scale and redirects their attention to a delicious snack!

 Getting down to your pets level.
 It’s not unusual to see our staff get on the floor to examine, treat or even pet your furry friend.
 Some pets become intimidated, more fearful or stressed when a stranger stands over them so we make an effort to get on their level when possible to help alleviate these feelings.